Setting Modbus IDs

 Like all Modbus devices, Bus Probes connected to the same RS485 bus must be assigned unique Modbus IDs.

-Modbus ID of each probe is stored in its register 0x200.
+The Modbus ID of each probe is stored in its register 200.
 IDs must be in the range between 1 and 247.
 Attempts to set a value outside of this range will be ignored.

-Alternatively, you can use any suitable Modbus software to write a new value into the ID register.
-Since personal computers do not come equipped with RS485 ports, you will need to procure a USB-to-RS485 cable.
-We successfully tested DigiFusion "FTDI-based" USB-to-RS485 cable.
+You can also use any suitable Modbus software to write a new value into the ID register.
+Since PCs do not come equipped with RS485 ports, you will need to procure a USB-to-RS485 cable.
 You will also need a DC power source to power the Probes (5~12V voltage range recommended).

 Default Modbus IDs

-Default Modbus ID of a Probe depends on the Probe's type:
+The default Modbus ID of a Bus Probe depends on its type:

 - 0x41 for BP#02 (relative humidity and temperature sensor)

 - 0x43 for BP#04 (3-axis accelerometer)

 - 0x44 for BP#05 (flood/leak sensor)